Chari Dance

 Chari dance is a folk dance in the Indian state of Rajasthan.
 Chari dance is a female group dance.
 It is related to Ajmer and Kishangarh.
-Chari dance is prominent in Gujjar and Saini community of Kishangarh and Ajmer and known all over Rajasthan.
+Chari dance is prominent in Gurjar community of Kishangarh and Ajmer and known all over Rajasthan.
 The Chari dance is performed at marriage celebrations, on the birth of a male child and at celebrations and festivals of goodness.

 Performance

 During the Chari dance, colorfully dressed, bejeweled women hold earthenware or brass Chari pots on their heads.
 Often, the Chari are set on lit Diya (oil lamp) or fire with cotton seeds immersed in oil.
 Dancers carry a flaming pot on their head without touching it, while performing graceful movements of limbs and deep swirls of knees.
 To make the dance look more attractive lines of lighted patterns are created as the dancers move quietly around the floor.

 Origin

 Rajasthan is a desert where women walk for many miles to collect water for their families.
 They collect their daily water in Chari.
 The dance celebrates this lifelong ritual of collecting water.